University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/major_project_2023.md

 - Option 1, create soft links pointing to the original raw data files

-For example, if your major project top level directory is `~/major_project`, and you want to access your raw fastq data in directory `~/major_project/01_raw_data` in your analysis, you can run following commands (replace `axxxxxxx` with your `a` number) to create soft links of your unique transcriptome raw data files:
+For example, if your major project top level directory is `~/major_project`, and you want to access your raw fastq data in directory `~/major_project/01_raw_data` in your analysis, you can run the following commands (replace `axxxxxxx` with your `a` number) to create soft links of your unique transcriptome raw data files:

 ```
 mkdir -p ~/major_project/01_raw_data